VPactually/VPactually/README.md

 ## Relevant courses
 - Java-developer, Hexlet

-You may see my pet projects below
+You may see my pet projects below in pinned.

 <!--
 **VPactually/VPactually** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.